Connor-Miller/loot/CONTEXT.md

 `loot status` is needed; read-only verbs never snapshot.
-A dirty `pull`/`apply` captures into the working change, then convergence **waits** (the working-change guard) rather than overwriting the tree — one internal tree-write chokepoint enforces *never materialize over uncaptured dirt* (ADR 0030 amendment). (`status` still snapshots today — turning it read-only is
+A dirty `pull`/`apply` captures into the working change, then convergence **waits** (the working-change guard) rather than overwriting the tree — one internal tree-write chokepoint enforces *never materialize over uncaptured dirt* (ADR 0030 amendment).
-S2 #145.)
+(`status` is read-only — it recomputes the pending delta live and records nothing, S2 #145.)
 This kills git's add/commit ceremony.

 **Snapshot (reconcile)** — turning the current working tree into the working change, *visibility-aware* (ADR 0006).
 Against the last change's full tree, at